benchmarkstudios/barebones/README.md

 * Minimised HTTP requests for high Web Performance
 * Localised strings for multiple language support
 * Grunt automatic image optimisation, Sass compiling and watching, css minification and live reload support
-* Use of Browserify to modularise the JavaScript structure and stop those huge, spaghetti script files!

 ## Installation